modelscope/DiffSynth-Studio/README.md

 * [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5)

 ## News

+- **October 8, 2024.** We release the extended LoRA based on CogVideoX-5B and ExVideo.
+You can download this model from [ModelScope](https://modelscope.cn/models/ECNU-CILab/ExVideo-CogVideoX-LoRA-129f-v1) or [HuggingFace](https://huggingface.co/ECNU-CILab/ExVideo-CogVideoX-LoRA-129f-v1).

 - **August 22, 2024.** CogVideoX-5B is supported in this project.
 See [here](/examples/video_synthesis/).
 We provide several interesting features for this text-to-video model, including
   - Text to video